RandyGaul/cute_framework/doc/serialization/README.md

 ```

 The key "a" was non-existent in the base, and so it is written.
 The key "b" existed in the base, but since a new updated value of `-2` was used "b" is written.
 The key "c" exists in the base and the value to be written is `3`, which matches the base value.
 In this case a matching base value was found, and so "c" is entirely skipped.

+Please note that the chain of base instances can be hooked together arbitrarily, forming potentially long chains of data baselines to reference when writing.